ye-luo-xi-tui/hero_chassis_controller/README.md

 ## Overview

 This is a assignment which is writing a hero_chassis_controller,and use it to control a virtual chassis in gazebo.
+Now it can control four mecanum wheels with PID controllers.You can publish commands on topic "/cmd_vel" with geometry/Twist message.

 **Keywords:** Robomaster,ROS,ros_control,chassis controller